FAQs

 Who is CHP?
 How Do They Compare to Estuary?

-Estuary Housing Association owns around 4,700 homes.
-These are mostly general needs, with some supported housing, leasehold, and market rent.
-Our focus is South Essex, with some homes in East London and Suffolk.
+Estuary has 4,500 homes.
+These are mainly general needs, with some leasehold, market rent, and supported housing.
+We are focused on South Essex, with operations stretching into East London and Suffolk.
 Our head office is in Southend.

 Since 2024, we’ve reported our performance based on the Regulator of Social Housing’s Tenant Satisfaction Measures (TSMs).
 They assess how well landlords are doing in providing good quality homes and services.
-You can find our latest TSM results on our website: www.estaury.co.uk/tenant-satisfaction-measures.
-You can also view CHP’s TSM results on their website: www.chp.org.uk/tenant-satisfaction-measures.
+You can find our latest TSM results on our website www.estuary.co.uk/tenant-satisfaction-measures You can also view CHP’s TSM results on its website: www.chp.org.uk/tenant-satisfaction-measures.

 Why do Estuary and CHP Make a Good Match?